outdreamer/build-a-cure-1/docs/to_do.md

     - implement type_pattern_index so that:
       you change 'modifier1' to 'VB1 NN1', 'VB1 VB2' etc
-      while iterating through modifier patterns before submitting a call to find_patterns so you can just use 'ALL' pos tag checks
+      while iterating through modifier patterns before submitting a call to find_patterns so you can just use 'ALL' pos tag checks also replace ALL_N with all noun types in pos_patterns
     - run apply_pattern_map on row['line'] in get_structural_metadata & in find_pattern on row['line'] before you do get_all_versions
     - check synonym replacements & make sure theyre mostly unique 'has effect' => 'have induce', 'imaging finding' => 'imaging find', 'is' => 'be', 'reason' => 'hypothesis'